 After the tax deed has been issued, redemptions can no longer be made in the Revenue Commissioner's office.
 However, other options may be available and can be explained by the office staff.

 Tax Sales 2020 Tax Year and Future

 In accordance with Title 40, Chapter 10, Code of Ala.
 1975 (§40-10-180 through 200), the Walker County Tax Collecting official has authority to auction and sell tax liens on properties for which ad valorem property taxes are delinquent.
-Walker County conducts its delinquent property tax lien auction sale on May 3rd 2021.
+Walker County conducts its delinquent property tax lien auction sale in May each year.